Rumors swirl about balloons, UFOs as officials stay mum

-WASHINGTON (AP) — Maybe they came from China.
+WASHINGTON — Maybe they came from China.
 Maybe from somewhere farther away.
 A lot farther away.

 The downing of four aerial devices by U.S. warplanes has touched off rampant misinformation about the objects, their origin and their purpose, showing how complicated world events and a lack of information can quickly create the perfect conditions for unchecked conjecture and misinformation.